 A few other things to watch out for

-- Review the Faceted Navigation of your e-commerce sites for common issues.
+- Faceted navigation traps: Review the Faceted Navigation of your e-commerce sites for common issues.
 If not handled correctly, faceted navigation can cause duplication, massively eat up your crawl budget and dilute your main page’s link equity to low-value pages.

-- Perform Google searches using the ‘site’ command for your domain – site:domain.com.
+- site: searches: Perform Google searches using the ‘site’ command for your domain – site:domain.com.
 Review SERP listings and look for issues.

-- Track down issues such as hacked pages, cloaking, blocked resources, doorway pages, hidden on-page content or links, improperly canonicalised pages, and unexpected robots.txt changes.
+- Hacked or cloaked pages: Track down issues such as hacked pages, cloaking, blocked resources, doorway pages, hidden on-page content or links, improperly canonicalised pages, and unexpected robots.txt changes.

 - Be wary of JavaScript redirections and the usage of Flash and iFrames.